 -- Steve Dunmore, president, Sodexo

 Writeups of the Magna Awards 2014 honored programs can be found in the "Resources" section of the main Magna Awards webpage.
 You do not need to be an American School Board Journal subscriber to access these resources.

 The Magna Awards is a national recognition program co-sponsored by American School Board Journal, the National School Boards Association, and Sodexo that honors school board best practices and innovative programs that advance student learning.

-All Magna Winners and Honorable Mention recipients are recognized in a special supplement published in American School Board Journal.
+All Magna Winners and Honorable Mention recipients are recognized in a special section published in American School Board Journal.
 The Magna Awards publication is also published online at www.asbj.com/magna.

 Magna Winning programs and programs receiving Honorable Mention, plus additional programs receiving scores from the Magna judges high enough to qualify them as Notable Programs, will be added every year to the searchable Magna Awards Best Practices Database, a resource for innovative school district best practices, proven and practical solutions for big and small district problems, and new ideas.
 Selected programs will be available in the database for at least five years.

-To determine the winners of the Magna Awards 2014, the judges will look for programs that are:
+To determine the winners of the Magna Awards 2014, the judges looked for programs that were:

 - Developed or actively supported by the school board.

 - The result of appropriate school board leadership.